iroco-co/pyramid-sveltekit-benchmark/README.md

 email=test@iroco.co&password=pass
 ```

-It was not working because of the end of line character.
+It was not working because of the end of line `0a` line feed character.
 We had to remove it with :

 ```shell
 $ truncate -s -1 login.form